 Texas is a big state, and you do not need to cross the state line to enjoy a memorable vacation.
-These 10 best vacation spots in Texas are just as different as the state itself.
+These top vacation spots in Texas are just as different as the state itself.
 From camping spots to urban areas, your Texas vacation will be unforgettable no matter what kind of getaway you choose.
-Explore the Lone Star State when you book a vacation at one of these 10 best vacation spots in Texas.
+Explore the Lone Star State when you book a vacation at one of these fun vacation spots in Texas.

 South Padre Island isn’t just a vacation spot for college students on spring break.
 This Texas coastal city is a perfect getaway for all Texans looking for a beach and a relaxing time.
-Spend your vacation sunbathing, jet skiing or fishing.
+Spend your vacation sunbathing, jet skiing, or fishing.
 South Padre is also teeming with wildlife, making it a great destination for bird watchers and dolphin lovers.
-Aside from the miles of sandy shore here, South Padre Island is also home to a Schlitterbahn waterpark and the Port Isabel Lighthouse State Historical Park and boasts luxury beachfront accommodations.
+Aside from the miles of sandy shore here, South Padre Island is also home to Beach Park at Isla Blanca waterpark and the Port Isabel Lighthouse State Historic Park and boasts luxury beachfront accommodations.

 Many travelers flock to San Antonio to see one of Texas’ most popular historical attractions, the Alamo.
 However, San Antonio is more than just this iconic historical site.
 When you’re done exploring the Alamo, make sure to head to the Riverwalk for a boat ride or a gourmet meal.
 San Antonio has a number of family-friendly attractions too like the San Antonio Zoo and Six Flags Fiesta Texas.